Search the Oregon Country Fair

 Philanthropic support for Veneta area non-profits has come from all of the major Fair funding vehicles: Board of Director Donations, The Jill Heiman Vision Fund, and the Bill Wooten Oregon Country Fair Endowment Fund.

-The Endowment Fund has played the largest role in our funding, with 100% of the Fund’s annual grants dedicated youth-centered project in West Lane County.
+The Endowment Fund has played the largest role in our funding, with 100% of the Fund’s annual grants dedicated to youth-centered projects in West Lane County.
 These annual grants fund arts education in the schools as well as summer and after-school programs.
 Grant projects often combine the arts with exploration of cultural diversity or environmental themes.
 Several funding cycles have supported collaborations that have produced permanent art installations by youth at the local library and skate park.

 Philanthropy was the catalyst that began the Oregon Country Fair, has been essential to developing its long-lived success, and will provide opportunities that further its mission into the future.